 Buffalo chicken brings back a very specific memory for me.
 I was on a random first date at a bar, playing pool.

 I had never eaten chicken wings before, and there, in the dim light of the pool tables, I had my first spicy taste.

 My mouth was lit on fire with heat, the flavor was tangy and sort of sweet, and I made a giant mess all over my face and fingers.
 I didn’t even care what my date thought (perhaps that’s why he didn’t call me again…?).

-Every time I bite into something that is Buffalo chicken in any form, I think back to that memory and laugh myself silly.
+Every time I bite into something that is Buffalo chicken in any form (like spaghetti, chili, or tacos, just to name a few…), I think back to that memory and laugh myself silly.
 I swear, everything in the world disappears when I am eating something amazing.